Maxigong/DevDocs/README.md

 ### External resources

-- details: Libraries references and more
+- Libraries references and more

 ## Made by Nolgong Developers